bfgonzalez/local-weather-app/README.md

-This is a local weather web app, which was built in partial fulfillment of the requirements for FreeCodeCamp's Frontend Web Development curriculum
+This is a simple local weather app made using HTML, CSS, Javascript, jQuery, and a weather API.
+This project was built in partial fulfillment of the requirements for FreeCodeCamp's Frontend Web Development curriculum.